 I slowly made my way back to the Bierkade and the Turfmarkt, where I stopped for a coffee before leaving Alkmaar.

-I had a great time exploring Alkmaar and I can definitely recommend a visit, perhaps as a day trip from Amsterdam or as part of a road trip around the Markermeer.
-Or you can make Alkmaar your base to visit Amsterdam or explore the surrounding countryside of North Holland.
+There are lots of things to see in Alkmaar.
+I definitely recommend a visit, perhaps as a day trip from Amsterdam or as part of a road trip around the Markermeer.
+Or you can make Alkmaar your base to visit Amsterdam or the surrounding countryside of North Holland.
 Read more about the best towns to visit in the Netherlands.